Mindfulness – Week 2 – Pt. 1

 This is why it is so important that we consciously choose how we live our lives.

-There was a time when I didn’t just find it hard to believe that I could be perfect, but I found it impossible to believe.
+There was a time when I didn’t just find it hard to believe that I could be perfect, but I found it absolutely impossible to believe.

 If you feel similar, then this explanation might help.